Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 The promoter must report these repayment amounts to the CESP system in a repayment transaction (400‑21) with a repayment reason of "03".

-When the promoter terminates the RESP, he must also submit a termination adjustment transaction (400‑22) to the CESP system.
-This will ensure that he reports the amount of incentives that he cannot repay due to investment losses.
+When the promoter terminates the RESP, they must also submit a termination adjustment transaction (400‑22) to the CESP system.
+This will ensure that the promoter reports the amount of incentives that they cannot repay due to investment losses.
 The promoter will report the amounts lost on each incentive.
 In this example, those amounts are:

 When repayment amounts are proportional to the incentive notional account balances, the investment loss is also shared by the federal and provincial incentives in the same proportion.